wouterd/docker-maven-plugin/README.md

 # Musts for 1.0
 * Start a container in the pre-integration-test phase based on an image:
-  * Known on the docker host by a name
+  * Known on the docker host by a name (done!)
+  * Available in a repository
-* Shut down containers in the post-integration-test phase that were started in the pre-integration-test phase
+* Shut down containers in the post-integration-test phase that were started in the pre-integration-test phase (done!)
 * Supply information to the project during the integration-test phase about:
   * Images that were built
   * Containers that were started